This blog post was originally posted on June 1, 2020 and was updated on February 1, 2021.

 Gone are the days of making your love a mixtape, but you can still bring the concept up to 2021 by teaming up to make the ultimate collaborative playlist on Spotify—be it slow jams, folk classics or headbanging heavies.

 25. Go on a scavenger hunt

 Keep your body and brain active by creating and taking part in a house-wide scavenger hunt with clues and prizes.
 If you’d rather use a pre-made one, there are some awesome ones out there online from scavenger pros like GG Treasure Hunts.

 26. Life is a picnic

-Whether you have an outdoor space or not, a romantic picnic can be a great way to reconnect over your favorite foods and tipples.
+Whether you have an outdoor space or not, a romantic picnic can be a great way to reconnect over your favorite foods and tipples for a date night at home.
 (Spanish tortilla always makes an awesome addition!)

 27. Have a cook-off

 One box of surprise ingredients from the cupboard and a time limit is all you need to take each other on in the ultimate cook-off to see who will be crowned culinary champion.
 Who says a box of dusty risotto rice and an aging carrot cannot make the most sumptuous of meals?